 In R. v.
 Dineley, the Supreme Court of Canada accordingly proclaimed that new legislation that affects substantive rights, as opposed to procedural ones, will be presumed to have only prospective effect unless it is possible to discern a clear legislative intent that it is to apply retrospectively.

 In Gill v.
-Canada, the Federal Court had to determine whether the Immigration Appeal Division (the “IAD“) erred in applying the new disjunctive test for determining whether a marriage is bona fide as opposed to the conjunctive test.
-When Ms. Gill had applied to sponsor her spouse, the law stated that a marriage would count for immigration purposes if it was genuine or if its primary purpose was not immigration.
-Her application was refused, and she appealed.
-After she started the appeal process, the law changed so that a marriage had to both be real and not entered into primarily for the purpose of immigration.
-The IAD chose to apply the new test, even though when Ms. Gill started the appeal the test was different.
+Canada, Ms. Gill applied to sponsor her spouse.
+The law at the time stated that a marriage would be eligible for spousal sponsorship purposes if it was genuine or if its primary purpose was not immigration.
+Ms. Gill’s application was refused, and she appealed.
+After she started the appeal process, the law changed so that a marriage had to both be genuine and not entered into primarily for the purpose of immigration.
+The Immigration Appeal Division chose to apply the new law, even though when Ms. Gill started the appeal the test for determining whether a marriage was eligible for immigration was different.

-Chief Justice Crampton, while noting that the result was troubling, upheld the IAD’s decision.
+On judicial review, Chief Justice Crampton, while noting that the result was troubling, upheld the Immigration Appeal Division’s decision.
 The reason for this was because he determined that that Ms. Gill had not accrued any rights at the time that she filed her appeal.
 The Chief Justice wrote (citations removed):

 .. persons who make such applications have no accrued or accruing rights until all of the conditions precedent to the exercise of the right they hope to obtain under the application have been fulfilled.
 Until a final decision has been made on the application, the applicant simply has potential future rights that remain to be determined.
 Stated alternatively, the applicant has no more than a hope that the application will be successful.
 There are no rights that may be retroactively or retrospectively affected by a change in the test applicable to spousal sponsorship applications.
 To the extent that this Court’s decision in McDoom v.
 Canada (Minister of Manpower and Immigration), which dealt with a significantly different legislative regime, stands for the contrary position, I respectfully decline to follow that decision.